 Detroit-based artist Matthew Angelo Harrison takes a satirical look at the primitive—exploring issues of race, design, mortality and industry—by making use of analog and digital technologies.
 Inspired by the notion of an "abstract ancestry," Harrison focuses on collecting relics and symbols of African culture such as tribal masks, vases and tools, in order to reproduce them with his homemade low-resolution 3D printers.

-For this exhibition, Harrison will create a site-specific installation that consists of one of his homemade 3D printers, a series of clay 3D printed sculptures inspired by ritual and religious artifacts, and six acrylic benches which pay homage to Herman Miller's Nelson bench and are in dialogue with the Woods Cathedral's already existing pews.
+For this exhibition, Harrison created a site-specific installation that consists of one of his homemade 3D printers, a series of clay 3D printed sculptures inspired by ritual and religious artifacts, and six acrylic benches which pay homage to Herman Miller's Nelson bench and are in dialogue with the Woods Cathedral's already existing pews.
 Together, these works reflect the history of desolate spaces in and around Detroit, our need for places of solace in times of political turmoil, and the division between hand-made and machine-made.

 Matthew Angelo Harrison (b.
 1989, Detroit, MI) completed his BFA at the School of the Art Institute of Chicago in 2012.
 Harrison has received solo shows at Museum of Contemporary Art Detroit in 2016 and Atlanta Contemporary in 2017.
 His work has also been included in a number of group exhibitions including, “Take Me (I’m Yours),” curated by Hans Ulrich Obrist, Jens Hoffman and Kelly Taxter at the Jewish Museum, New York, “The Politics of Portraiture” at Jessica Silverman Gallery, San Francisco and “Ever get the feeling we’re not alone in this world?,” What Pipeline, Detroit.
 He is currently preparing for several exhibitions including, “Fictions” at The Studio Museum in Harlem in September, "The Everywhere Studio" at ICA Miami in December and a solo show at the University of Michigan Institute for the Humanities in Spring of 2018.
 Harrison lives and works in Detroit.